erickhun/blog/content/posts/sharing-knowledge-in-a-remote-team.md

 <div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/4a8605bdc5674ad3a551a37bfac09f3a" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ## 📼 Use GIF to share knowledge
 1 picture is worth a thousand words, but 1 GIF worth a lot more.
-It can save you or your teamates a lot of time, save you some context switching, and save your productivity.
+It can save you or your teammates a lot of time, save you some context switching, and save your productivity.
 When someone has a question, or you want to explain something complicated, a simple GIF of the solution will be more than enough than trying to make on a call and explain it.

 I enjoy using [cloudapp](https://www.getcloudapp.com/).
 For example here what I'll share when I wanted to share the results after migrating a service from PHP to Golang: